Gopal-nd/cohort/notes/Http.md

 Http/2 is used by 80% it will send file and also its dependency uses multiplexing (many to one ) [many files at same time] uses compression

+HTTP VERSION
+1 -> for each time it will make threeway handshake
+1.1 -> one time threeway handshake ,coonection will established untill the closing of site 2 -> uses multiplexing
+3 -> QUIC (udp)

 https -> use the encryption (encryption keys are the certificates)

 big companies don't use the https (this done to reduce the cost)